hotohoto/study-notes/math/054-differential-geometry.md

 - Thanks to "multiplication" of two principal curvatures when calculating Gaussian curvature
 - So Gaussian curvature is "intrinsic".

-###
+(notes)

-- second dimensional surfaces can be classified by the number of genera
+- many second dimensional surfaces can be classified by the number of genera
   - https://en.wikipedia.org/wiki/Genus_(mathematics)
 - thrid dimensional surfaces can be classified/decomposed as 8 elementary types.
   - Geometrization Conjecture